-- > Follow our agreed Code of Conduct and 'Safer Working Practices' guidance. - Read Part One/Part 4 section 2/Part 5/Annex B of KCSiE as directed by senior leaders and appropriate to individual roles. - Attend training sessions/briefings as required to ensure that they are aware of the signs of Abuse, Neglect, Complex Safeguarding Concerns and key LA approaches including Early Help, Signs of Safety, Safe & Together and the ACT model. - Attend training sessions/briefings as required to ensure that they follow relevant policies/procedures e.g. behaviour management policy/physical restraint policy. - > Provide a safe environment where children can learn. - Be aware of specific vulnerabilities of some children, including those with poor attendance and those with a Social Worker. - Understand the concept of 'it could happen here' in respect of child sexual violence or sexual harassment and be proactive in response to a whole school approach to the issue. - Be approachable to children and respond appropriately to any disclosures. - Be aware that there are a range of reasons why some children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, be professionally curious and actively build trusted relationships which facilitate communication. - Never promise a child that they will not tell anyone about an allegation, as this may not ultimately be in the best interest of the child. - Know what to do if they have a concern and follow our agreed procedures for recording concerns, sharing information and making referrals. - > Attend multi-agency meetings as required, if appropriate to their role. - Contribute to the teaching of safeguarding in the curriculum as required, if appropriate to their role. - > Provide targeted support for individuals and groups of children as required, if appropriate to their role.
+- > Follow our agreed staff Code of Conduct and 'Safer Working Practices' guidance. - Read Part One & Annex B of KCSiE 2023 as directed by senior leaders and appropriate to individual roles. - Attend training sessions/briefings as required to ensure that they are aware of the signs of Abuse, Neglect, Complex Safeguarding Concerns and key LA approaches including Early Help, Signs of Safety, Safe & Together and ensuring that the voice of children are listened to and taken account of. - Attend training sessions/briefings as required to ensure that they follow relevant policies/procedures e.g. behaviour management policy/physical restraint policy. - > Provide a safe environment where children can learn. - Be aware of specific vulnerabilities of some children, including those with poor attendance and those with a Social Worker. - Understand the concept of 'it could happen here' in respect of child sexual violence or sexual harassment and be proactive in response to a whole school approach to the issue. - > Be approachable to children and respond appropriately to any disclosures. - Be aware that there are a range of reasons why some children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, be professionally curious and actively build trusted relationships which facilitate communication. - Never promise a child that they will not tell anyone about an allegation, as this may not ultimately be in the best interest of the child. - Know what to do if they have a concern and follow our agreed procedures for recording concerns, sharing information and making referrals. - > Attend multi-agency meetings as required, if appropriate to their role. - > Be aware of the local early help processes and understand their role in it. - > Contribute to the teaching of safeguarding in the curriculum as required, if appropriate to their role. - > Provide targeted support for individuals and groups of children as required, if appropriate to their role.